andreas-pattichis/Anomaly-Detection-using-Negative-Selection-Algorithms/README.md

 Each task is documented with methodologies, parameter optimizations, and results including ROC curves and AUC metrics.

 ## Repository Structure
-- `/1 - Using the Negative Selection Algorithm`: Contains all files for the language discrimination task, including Jupyter notebooks and ROC plots.
+- `/1 - Using the Negative Selection Algorithm`: Contains all files for the language discrimination task
-- `/2 - Intrusion Detection for Unix Processes`: Includes all necessary files for the intrusion detection task, such as data preprocessing scripts, anomaly detection scripts, and visualization tools.
+- `/2 - Intrusion Detection for Unix Processes`: Includes all necessary files for the intrusion detection task

 ## Tasks and Results
 ### 1. Language Discrimination